Senior Principal Analyst, Country Risk – Americas, IHS Markit

-Mr. Carlos Caicedo is a senior principal analyst at IHS Markit, specializing in political and macroeconomic risk in Latin America for the Country Risk team.
+Carlos Caicedo is a senior principal analyst, who covers political and macroeconomic risk in Latin America for the Country Risk team at IHS Markit.
 Bringing more than 20 years of experience, Mr. Caicedo shares his expertise in policymaking and its impact on energy and infrastructure in Brazil, the regulatory outlook for Argentina, as well as fiscal and monetary policy across the region.
 He also covers resource nationalism and the implications in the region for the oil and mining industries.
 He is an expert in both the Colombia internal conflict and the terrorism threat posed by Mexico's drug cartels.
 He is regularly interviewed by the media, including CNN, CNBC, Sky News and Bloomberg, among others.
 Fluent in Spanish, Portuguese and English, he has recently presented to conferences about political risk in Argentina and throughout Latin America and the risks to cargo in Brazil and Argentina.
 Recent speaking engagements were: the ISMA's conference in Bogota on Drug cartels and crime trends in Latin America and the Reactions North America Insurance conference in New York.
 Mr. Caicedo's university degrees include a Bachelor of Arts in Philosophy and History from the Saint Thomas Aquinas University, Bogota, Colombia, Master of Arts in Latin America Area Studies from University College London (UCL), UK, and a Post-graduate Certificate in Economics from Birkbeck College, University of London, UK.